zalenix/portaldocs/portal-sdk/templates/top-extensions-resource-browse.md

 * Add

-    Invokes the Resource Create experience for the resource types displayed in the "new" resource blade.
+    Invoke the Resource Create experience for the resource types displayed in the "new" resource blade.
 Uses the `Add command` SDK as specified in [top-extensions-browse.md#the-add-command](top-extensions-browse.md#the-add-command).

 * Edit columns